lidongyang1/CS-UPL/README.md

 ## Dataset
 We uploaded the processed dataset to：https://pan.baidu.com/s/1i9R6PJDiEhxxhTgAr8fdLQ Extraction Code：g97g

+Updata Dataset
+Based on the reviewers' comments, we revised the number of users to 100 in the final version of the paper.
+The update dataset can be seen at:https://pan.baidu.com/s/11KETpeBprwuvOoczMMgXzQ
+Extraction Code：s2i8

 ## Training
 ```
 python CS-GCN-LSTM.py #To train the model in single user scenario